Electrician vs. Plumber: What’s the Best Trade Career?

 Who Makes More Money

-The plumbers and electricians make pretty much the same amount in Ontario, the Government of Canada data on salaries show that.
+The plumbers and electricians make pretty much the same amount in Ontario, according to the Government of Canada data on salaries.

 It will come down to something more than just money if you’re between these two trades.